Textualize/textual/docs/introduction.md

 - Parameter types follow a colon.
 So `text: str` indicates that `text` requires a string and `count: int` means that `count` requires an integer.
 - Return types follow `->`.
 So `-> str:` indicates that this method returns a string.

-!!! note

-    Type hints are entirely optional in Textual.
-We've included them in the example code but it's up to you wether you add them to your own projects.

 ## The App class